newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

 # TLDR
 - Buffer overflow in proprietary file exchange protocol: control of Program Counter, hard to reach a code execution because of input validation
+- Command execution function left in the code, likely for debug purposes
 - Firmware encryption keys, log encryption keys, and root password uncovering

 ## Part 1: The Filex Protocol